sigasi/sigasi_insights/content/manual/talkback.md

 # What about my Firewall or Proxy?

-By default Talkback uses the https protocol to send the information.
+Talkback uses the https protocol to send the information.
-If your firewall blocks SSL connections you can use the http protocol: go to **Window > Preferences > Sigasi > Talkback** and select the checkbox "Send unencrypted".
+If your firewall blocks SSL connections Talkback will not be able to send diagnostics.
-Your firewall should allow outgoing connections to port 443 for https or port 80 for http.
+Your firewall should allow outgoing connections to https://talkback-sigasi.sigasi.com/.

 Talkback does not support Proxies.
 If Talkback is unable to connect to our server directly because of your firewall or proxy server, you need to purchase a commercial license.